thanhlecongg/rise-hust/content/publication/miccai2021/index.md

 ---
-title: 'VinDr-SpineXR: A deep learning framework for spinal lesions detection and classification from radiographs' Pham, Hieu H and Nguyen, Nghia T and Nguyen, Ha Q and Huynh, Thang Q and Dao, Minh and Vu, Van
+title: 'VinDr-SpineXR: A deep learning framework for spinal lesions detection and classification from radiographs'

 authors:
   - hieunt
   - Pham Huy Hieu